Go to the Students section

 Patients on repeat regular medication will be asked to see a doctor or nurse if you are newly registered with the practice, and at least once a year to review these medications.
 Please ensure you book an appropriate appointment to avoid unnecessary delays to further prescriptions.

-You can request your repeat medication either by post, fax or by bringing in your printed list of drugs.
-Alternatively you can register to order these online.
+You can request your repeat medication either in person by bringing in your printed list of drugs, or via email.
+Alternatively, you can register to order these online via the online NHS App.
+Please visit the online service tab for more information.

 Please allow two full working days for requested prescriptions to be processed and remember to take weekends and bank holidays into account.